yknx4/yknx4.github.io-generator/content/page/about.md

 roms on my Android devices, I also enjoy the music, and have played guitar for about 10 years, but mostly as a casual hobby and not as a professional guitarist.

-Also I'm a fan of Korean and Japanese culture, I had a University club about it, I had it for about 5 years, so I learnt and researched a lot about it, also I lived 6 months in South Korea and been a few times too Japan.
+Also I'm a fan of Korean and Japanese culture, I had for about 5 years a University club about it, so I learned and researched a lot about it, also I lived 6 months in South Korea and been a few times too Japan.
 So I got to experience the real thing at least for a short time, and I came to love it even more.

 ### Language Learning